Annie-spaces/EE2211-Ultimate-Cheatsheet/README.md

 [![IMAGE ALT TEXT](https://github.com/user-attachments/assets/3f1629cb-7caf-4cc5-879d-f979365f596f)](https://www.youtube.com/watch?v=BT-ZGmuWeGU)

+To download, click the green "code" button, and select download zip file.
+Unzip it to anywhere you want, and you can start to use it!

 Please give out suggestions or contribute to this repository!
+If this is of some inspiration for you, please star this repository too.
+Thanks!